mtnuss/cryogenic-composite-tank-thesis/optimization-1/README.md

 - Validate structural response under cryogenic pressure and multi-axial loading conditions using linear static FEA.
 - Identify areas of stress concentration, overdesign, and key failure modes.
 - Include ply orientations from 0 to +/- 90 degrees in 5-degree increments with SMEAR set to ON to maintain stacking-sequence independence.
-- Analyze outputs to determine which iroentations have potential for achieving as much strength as necessary with as little material as possible.
+- Analyze outputs to determine which orientations have potential for achieving as much strength as necessary with as little material as possible.

 ## Files